-These pages will allow you to explore some of the significant monuments that can be found in the cemetery.
+These pages allow you to explore some of the significant monuments that can be found in the cemetery.

 Catacombs

 The catacombs were part of Sir William Tite’s original design for the Cemetery Chapels.
 Both Chapels were provided with catacombs.
 Together they could accommodate around 3,500 coffins.
 They were the most expensive place to be buried in the cemetery.
-See our separate page on the Chapel for further details.
+See our separate page on the catacombs for further details.

-A 3D model of the catacombs has been created and can be seen here.
+A 3D model of the catacombs has been created and can be seen here

 Listed Monuments